PandasThumb/pandasthumb.github.io/_posts/2022/2022-10-18-those-divinely-inspired-jellyfish.md

 Dr. Hedin does not add anything to this, but quotes Coppege's report extensively and approvingly.

-We'e seen an Argument From Jellyfish and [commented on it here before](https://pandasthumb.org/archives/2021/02/Are-jellyfish-so-dumb.html).
+We've seen an Argument From Jellyfish and [commented on it here before](https://pandasthumb.org/archives/2021/02/Are-jellyfish-so-dumb.html).
 That post reported on one from Uncommon Descent in
 2021, by Dr. Hedin's colleague Denyse O'Leary, the previous most frequent poster at that site.
 She cited a more recent report of how jellyfish conserve energy while swimming.
 She had a somewhat different